-- 4. Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 5.
+- c.
+Maintain sufficient information to allow for the determination of program effectiveness; - d.
+Cooperate with DPS Area Consultant, or designee, and the JCPC during monitoring and evaluation activities; and - e.
+Complete all reporting requirements as established by DPS. - 4.
+Program Staff: Must have at least an associate degree in a Human Services related field, or a high school diploma with at least one (1) year of Human Service experience. - 5.
 Volunteer Program Staff: All volunteers providing direct services must have at least one (1) year of experience working with at-risk youth.
 Programs may use professional or community volunteers to assist or augment services provided by paid staff.
 The program shall: - a.
 Develop a job description for all volunteer positions; - b.
 Ensure the sponsoring agency's volunteer application is on file such as the Program Volunteer Application Template (Form JCPC/EA 001) for each volunteer.
 Three (3) references must be provided, contacted, and documented on the completed form; - c.
 Screen each applicant and determine that the volunteer possesses credentials/skills/experience commensurate to the requirements of the job description; - d.
-Require adult volunteers involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - Valid driver's license (a copy must be annually updated and on file); and - ii.
+Require adult volunteers involved in direct supervision, to have on file documentation of a criminal background check (see policy 2.8, A., 4) and additionally, when providing transportation of juveniles, to have on file documentation of a: - i.
+Valid driver's license (a copy must be annually updated and on file); and - ii.
 Safe driving record check.

 - A. Each program shall develop a training and professional development plan for all staff and volunteers that meets the requirements unique to their program type and service being delivered.
-At a minimum, the plan shall include the following: - Job appropriate orientation and training within thirty (30) days of employment/volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
+At a minimum, the plan shall include the following: - 1.
+Job appropriate orientation and training within thirty (30) days of employment/ volunteering to include policies, procedures, rules and regulations of the program and DPS JCPC policies.
 Written documentation of the program orientation and training on policies must be available to the JCPC and/or DPS upon request. - 2.
 Programs must offer training opportunities (i.e., internal, in-person and/ or online) that will lead to continued personal and professional development. - 3.
-Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles. - 4.
-Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles.
+Volunteers shall complete pre-service training specific to the program type prior to direct service delivery to juveniles.

+4. Direct service staff shall participate annually in at least twelve (12) hours of training in an area related to the service type provided, including at a minimum, basic interaction skills relating to juveniles.